 Today I want to share this easy concrete planter DIY.
-It is one of my favorites because it concrete planters look so stylish without using expensive materials.
+It is one of my favorites because concrete planters look so stylish without using expensive materials.
 You can actually make concrete planters with stuff you have around the house.

-Concrete planters have its charm; the contrast between the simple grey color, and the plants.
+Concrete planters have their charm; the contrast between the simple grey color, and the plants.
 Also, concrete as a material was very popular in the mid-Century modern design, which has a great comeback right now.